girishvnair/CarnaticComposer/README.md

  Contact

-If you have any questions or feedback, feel free to reach out to [your email/contact info].
+If you have any questions or feedback, feel free to reach out to girishvnair@gmail.com.

----

-This README provides an overview of how to install, configure, and use the TalaRagaApp.
-It includes examples and clear instructions on getting the app running successfully.